Diffusion-Based Quality Control of Medical Image Segmentations across Organs: Method

 \subsection{Fingerprints for Self-Adaptable QC}

-Inspired by nnUNet~\cite{isensee2021nnu}, we use fingerprints to enable our framework to self-adapt to various data types and conditions.
+Inspired by nnUNet~\cite{isensee2021nnu}, we use \revisiontwo{dataset} fingerprints to enable our framework to self-adapt to various data types and conditions.
 We define the \textit{fingerprints} as a set of key characteristics that describe the input dataset: the median voxel spacing of subject volumes, the median size of foreground regions, image orientation, intensity ranges specific to each modality, and the number of unique segmentation classes.
 These fingerprints form the basis for dataset-specific adaptations during both data pre-processing and post-processing, as well as at the network/model level.
 At pre-processing, the fingerprints guide image rescaling.
 The median voxel spacing and the median cropped volume size are used to standardize the image dimensions (\(256 \times 256\)), while image contrast is scaled based on the 0.5 and 99.5 percentile intensity values within the foreground regions~\cite{isensee2021nnu}, ensuring modality-specific normalization.
 The rescaled images are aligned to a predefined orientation (right, anterior, superior, \textit{``RAS"}).
 During post-processing, the fingerprints serve to restore the original resolution.

-At the network level, the fingerprints allow the selection of the number of input and output channels of the VAE's first and last layers using the number of segmentation labels in the dataset.
+At the network level, the \revisiontwo{dataset} fingerprints allow the selection of the number of input and output channels of the VAE's first and last layers using the number of segmentation labels in the dataset.
 Unlike the intensive fingerprint-based adaptation process in nnUNet \cite{isensee2021nnu}, we leverage the intrinsic adaptability of LDMs to operate within a predefined image space~\cite{rombach2021highresolution}.
 As a result, we use a homogeneous latent size across all datasets, which simplifies training while preserving flexibility.